saezlab/CNORode/README.md

 # passed to parameter estimation function as follows
 opt_pars=parEstimationLBode(cnolist,model, method="essm", ode_parameters=ode_parameters, paramsSSm=paramsSSm)
 ```
+Using default *paramsSSm* should get to the same results as the original *CNORode*.

 ### Basic info on logic based ODE and CNORode
 For an introduction on logic based ODE we recomment reading the original publication [(Wittmann et al., BMC Syst Biol., 2009)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2764636/).
 Briefly, logic based ODE are ordinary differential equations (ODE) derived from logic rules using continuous update function (*B<sub>i</sub>*), which allows to have a continuous description of the behaveour of the species of interest both in time and in state.
 Each species *i* is described by an ODE: